vizrbo/spg-mca/README.md

 # The SPG Project

-A simple payment gateway catering to the needs of students, faculty and administrators in an institution.
+A simple payment gateway catering to the needs of students, faculty and admins in an institution.